OCA/project/sale_order_project/README.rst

 Sale Order Project
 ==================

-This module is a base module that give the possibility to create a project from a quotation, if a contract is set with use_tasks checked it will show the related project.
+This module is a base module that give the possibility to create a Project from a quotation, if a contract is set with use_tasks checked it will show the related project.

+It is possible to connect a Project to already existent Sale Order.
+Connected Sale Orders are shown in a tab inside a Project

 Bug Tracker